gravity-ui/release-action/README.md

 - `npm-token` (who does publish NPM package)
 - `node-version`, optional - which node version to use for running unit tests.
 - `default-branch`, optional - branch to open release PR against.
+- `npm-dist-tag`, optional - if you want to release version of package with custom tag (e.g. alpha, beta, latest).
+- `prerelease`, optional - if set, create releases that are pre-major or pre-release version marked as pre-release on GitHub.
+  Defaults false.

 The file looks roughly like, you can change target branch, tokens and node version.
 ```yaml